ImprobableStudios/Agentic_System_for_AI/docs/port-mapping.md

 - **Services with Traefik aliases** are accessible via the reverse proxy on ports 80/443 using the configured domain (i.e. `http://ai.local` or your custom domain)
 - **Services without exposed ports** are only accessible through Traefik routing
 - **All localhost-bound services (127.0.0.1)** are intended for internal access or SSH tunneling
+- **Local domain resolution**: To access services via `.local` domains, you need to either:
+  - Add entries to your system's `/etc/hosts` file (e.g., `127.0.0.1 cadvisor.local`)
+  - Use mDNS/Bonjour service discovery (available on macOS by default, requires Bonjour Print Services on Windows)
+  - Configure your router's DNS to resolve `.local` domains to your server's IP address

 ## Access Patterns